AprilAngland/triviawithus/README.md

 - Be careful to only run it once!!
 - Edit mailing list in script/InvitationPublic.js and rename the file as Invitation.js
-- Edit the email template in public/InvitationPublic.html and rename the file as Invitation.html
+- Edit the email template in public/Invitation.html
 - Run the below command to send out invitation

 ```